bytecodealliance/regalloc2/doc/DESIGN.md

   instruction), add a single-program-point liverange to each clobbered preg.

-- If not a move:
-  - for each program point [after, before], for each operand at this point(\*):
+- For each program point [after, before], for each operand at this point(\*):
-    - if a def or mod:
+  - if a def:
     - if not currently live, this is a dead def; create an empty LR.
-    - if a def:
     - set the start of the LR for this vreg to this point.
     - set as dead.
   - if a use:
     - create LR if not live, with start at beginning of block.

-- Else, if a move:
-  - simple case (no pinned vregs):
-    - add to `prog_move` data structures, and update LRs as above.
-    - effective point for the use is *after* the move, and for the mod is *before* the *next* instruction.
-Why not more conventional use-before, def-after?
-Because this allows the move to happen in parallel with other moves that the move-resolution inserts (between split fragments of a vreg); these moves always happen at the gaps between instructions.
-We place it after, not before, because before may land at a block-start and interfere with edge moves, while after is always a "normal" gap (a move cannot end a block).
-  - otherwise: see below (pinned vregs).

 (\*) an instruction operand's effective point is adjusted in a few